EvilAngel94/Sorting/README.md

 # Sorting
-Sorting a css file inside a block.
-A simple WebApplication is made with JavaScript, HTML and SASS.
+Sorting a CSS file inside a block.
+A simple WebApplication is made with JavaScript, HTML and CSS.
+The blockTitle is ignored and kept in the order as given in the file.
+The content inside the block is sorted alphabetically.

 Future:
 - Adding more sorting possibilities